vmware-archive/octant/web/README.md

 There are 3 commands that can help keep PRs tested and linted properly:

-- `npm test` uses Karma's Chrome launcher to open up an instance of Chrome and run our test suite against that environment.
+- `yarn test` uses Karma's Chrome launcher to open up an instance of Chrome and run our test suite against that environment.
 This is primarily the tool our team uses.
-- `npm run test:headless` helps run our test suite against a headless version of Chrome
+- `yarn run test:headless` helps run our test suite against a headless version of Chrome
-- `npm run lint` runs our static analysis tools against our TypeScript code
+- `yarn run lint` runs our static analysis tools against our TypeScript code

 ## Building production

-To build a production version of the UI, you can run `npm run build` yourself which will build the productionized assets to `dist/`.
+To build a production version of the UI, you can run `yarn run build` yourself which will build the productionized assets to `dist/`.

 To build a full production binary (including the backend server), you can run `go run build.go ci` from the root directory.